Overhead Crane Inspection Columbia, MO

 - Pitting or deterioration of pushbutton stations, limit switches, and controller contactors

-Any updated, new, repaired, reinstalled, modified, or altered crane should be inspected to ensure compliance prior to the first use.
-For instance, ANSI B30.11 requires a Rated Load Test and more before you are able to use the crane system.
+Any new, reinstalled, modified, altered, repaired, or updated crane needs to be inspected to ensure compliance prior to the first use.
+For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you can even use the overhead crane.

-These inspections should be performed by qualified OEM representatives to ensure that all working components have been installed properly and functionally-tested.
-These trained technicians need to provide a full report of the findings.
-At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in place.
-Speak with us today to take a look at your system before getting to work!
+These inspections should be performed by certified representatives in accordance with OEM recommendations to ensure that all parts of the system have been tested and properly installed.
+These trained technicians need to provide a written report of the results.
+At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
+Contact us now or call us at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Columbia, MO area or elsewhere throughout the Midwest.